kbarber/rspec-system/README.md

 For your reference, here are the list of custom rspec configuration items that can be overriden in your `spec_helper_system.rb` file:

-* *system_setup_block* - this accepts a proc that is called after node setup, but before every test (ie. before suite).
-The goal of this option is to provide a good place for node setup independant of tests.
 * *system_tmp* - For some of our activity, we require a temporary file area.
 By default we just a random temporary path, so you normally do not need to set this.

 Currently to get the nice formatting rspec-system specific formatter its recommended to use the Rake task, so add the following to your `Rakefile`: